Textualize/textual/docs/introduction.md

 --8<-- "docs/examples/introduction/clock01.py"
 ```

-The Clocks `render` method uses the datetime module to format the current date and time.
-It returns a string, but can also return a _Rich renderable_.
-Don't worry if you aren't familiar with [Rich](https://github.com/Textualize/rich), we will cover that later.
+The Clock's `render` method uses the datetime module to format the current date and time.
+It returns a string, but can also return a [Rich](https://github.com/Textualize/rich) _renderable_.
+Don't worry if you aren't familiar with Rich, we will cover that later.

 Before a Widget can be displayed, it must first be mounted on the app.
-This is typically done within the applications Mount handler, so that an application's widgets are added when the application first starts:
+This is typically done within the application's Mount handler:

 ```python title="clock01.py" hl_lines="17 18"
 --8<-- "docs/examples/introduction/clock01.py"